decacis/godot_oculus_platform/README.md

 It is assumed that you already have a working project that deploys to the Oculus Quest.
 You also have to have proper [Data Use Checkup](https://developer.oculus.com/resources/publish-data-use/) permissions approved, depending on your needs.
 Take a look at the [getting started](https://decacis.github.io/godot_oculus_platform/getting-started/) from the documentation to see a list of requirements.

 You can download the precompiled stable version from the [releases](https://github.com/decacis/godot_oculus_platform/releases) page or an in-development version from the [actions page](https://github.com/decacis/godot_oculus_platform/actions).
-In the case of the actions, look for an artifact with a name similar to `OculusPlatformSDK-51-for-godot-4.0.2-stable-0.0.1-alpha`.
+In the case of the actions, look for an artifact with a name similar to `OculusPlatformSDK-51-for-godot-4.0.2-stable_v0.0.1-alpha`.

 If you instead decided to build this asset, you'll have to copy the files into place yourself.

-### Copying the addon into place
+### Copying files into place

-You just have to copy the `demo/addons/godot_oculus_platform` folder to your project's addon folder.
+- Copy the `demo/addons/godot_oculus_platform` folder to your project's addon folder.

-### Copying the plugin into place

-The AAR of the Android plugin is located in `tools/godotoculusplatform-android-plugin/godotoculusplatform-android-plugin/build/outputs/aar` copy the file there (`godotoculusplatform-android-plugin-release.aar`) to `android/plugins/godotoculusplatform` in your project.
+- Copy the AAR of the android plugin located in `tools/godotoculusplatform-android-plugin/godotoculusplatform-android-plugin/build/outputs/aar/godotoculusplatform-android-plugin-release.aar` to `android/plugins/godotoculusplatform` in your project.

-Also copy `demo/android/plugins/godotoculusplatform-android-plugin.gdap` to `android/plugins` in your project.
+- Also copy `demo/android/plugins/godotoculusplatform-android-plugin.gdap` to `android/plugins` in your project.

 **Make sure to enable the `Godot Oculus Platform Android Plugin` in your export template.
 Also, make sure to enable the `Godot Oculus Platform` plugin in your Project Settings.**